Squaring the circle: Impossibility

 This identity immediately shows that $\pi$ is an irrational number, because a rational power of a transcendental number remains transcendental.
 Lindemann was able to extend this argument, through the Lindemann–Weierstrass theorem on linear independence of algebraic powers of $e$, to show that $\pi$ is transcendental and therefore that squaring the circle is impossible.

 Bending the rules by introducing a supplemental tool, allowing an infinite number of compass-and-straightedge operations or by performing the operations in certain non-Euclidean geometries makes squaring the circle possible in some sense.
 For example, Dinostratus' theorem uses the quadratrix of Hippias to square the circle, meaning that if this curve is somehow already given, then a square and circle of equal areas can be constructed from it.
 The Archimedean spiral can be used for another similar construction.
 However, neusis construction cannot square the circle, as it can only construct certain algebraic ratios, and not the transcendental ratio required for this problem.
-Although the circle cannot be squared in Euclidean space, it sometimes can be in hyperbolic geometry under suitable interpretations of the terms.
-The hyperbolic plane does not contain squares (quadrilaterals with four right angles and four equal sides), but instead it contains regular quadrilaterals, shapes with four equal sides and four equal angles sharper than right angles.
-There exist in the hyperbolic plane (countably) infinitely many pairs of constructible circles and constructible regular quadrilaterals of equal area, which, however, are constructed simultaneously.
-There is no method for starting with an arbitrary regular quadrilateral and constructing the circle of equal area.
-Symmetrically, there is no method for starting with an arbitrary circle and constructing a regular quadrilateral of equal area, and for sufficiently large circles no such quadrilateral exists.